dl1bz/deskhpsdr/Notes_if_using_HERMES-Lite-2.md

 ## Band voltage output ##

-For using the bandvoltage output option of the Hermes Lite 2, you need to tick on **Band volts / Dither bit** in the RX Menu.
+For using the bandvoltage output option of the Hermes Lite 2, you need to tick on **Band volts / Dither bit** in the **RX Menu**.

 ## Using MIDI for control deskHPSDR ##

 deskHPSDR has a build-in MIDI support.
-You can use MIDI controller for the most functions, the assignments needs to be done in MIDI Menu.
+You can use MIDI controller for the most functions, the assignments needs to be done in **MIDI Menu**.
 You can also use DIY controller (e.g. ESP32 or Arduino based) for developing you own MIDI controller with the help of their MIDI libraries.